miuim/php-jwt/README.md

 ## Use

 Currently php-jwt is not hosted on [Packagist](https://packagist.org/).
-It will be added there after the 1.0 release.
-In the meantime in your `composer.json`:
+It may be added in the future.
+In your `composer.json`:

     "repositories": [
         {